Why Pray the Examen Prayer?

 If you found this introduction to the Examen prayer beneficial, check out our Examen Video series.
 You'll receive videos where I share my personal witness through story and song.
 I will guide you in greater depth through the Examen prayer, delivered straight to your inbox.

-*Disclaimer: Sometimes my blog posts contain affiliate links for products I love and want to recommend to my subscribers.
+*Disclaimer: Sometimes our blog posts contain affiliate links for products we love and want to recommend to our subscribers.
 The Prodigal Father Productions earns a small commission on these links, at no cost to you.
-I will always be sure to distinguish these affiliate links with an asterisk for your transparency.
+We will always be sure to distinguish these affiliate links with an asterisk for your transparency.